Skip to main content.

 Studying Classical Vocal Performance

-Employing techniques and performance skills used by world-class singers, including members of our own distinguished faculty, we educate our students in musical history, theory, languages, movement, and operatic stagecraft.
-Our voice faculty collaborate in teaching a consistent vocal technique in intensive private lessons, which ensures that all students are able to address their individual vocal needs, as well as guaranteeing a common approach to the voice in all classes and workshops.
+Employing vocal techniques and performance skills used by world-class singers, we educate our students in musical history, theory, languages, movement, and stagecraft.
+Our voice faculty collaborate in teaching a consistent vocal technique in intensive private lessons.
+Moderating voice majors additionally benefit from complementary vocal coaching that ensures a diversity of musical perspectives.
+Together, our priorities are to meet the individual vocal needs of our students and to offer a thoughtful variety of performance experiences.

 Performance Opportunities